-Cast iron is an iron carbon alloy with a carbon content of more than 2.11% (generally 2.5~4%).
+Cast iron is an iron-carbon alloy with a carbon content ranging from 2.5% to 4%, typically exceeding 2.11%.

-Sometimes, in order to improve the mechanical properties or physical and chemical properties of cast iron, a certain amount of alloy elements can be added to obtain alloy cast iron.
+To enhance its mechanical properties or physical and chemical characteristics, certain alloy elements can be added to produce alloy cast iron.

 Types of cast iron

 According to the different forms of carbon

 According to the different forms of carbon in cast iron, cast iron can be divided into:

 1. White cast iron

 In cast iron, carbon exists primarily as cementite, with only a small amount dissolved in ferrite.

 Its fracture has a silver-white appearance, hence it is known as white cast iron.